Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 ## Product Requirements

 1. **Juniors: You will work solo (or in a group of two) on your project.** This allows you to gain full stack experience instead of just using skills you are comfortable with.
-Please go to Gradescope course **INT 1.2**  for details.
+Please go to the Proposal [tracker column](https://docs.google.com/spreadsheets/d/1i9E4xJ9qqf_b1-3E-P4iL9FcSX1eUHYRH3Ddy-mGCcA/edit#gid=1694752919) for details  for details.
-1. **Seniors: You can work on an old or new project** Please go to Gradescope Course **INT 2.2** for details.
+1. **Seniors: You can work on an old or new project** Please go to [tracker column](https://docs.google.com/spreadsheets/d/1i9E4xJ9qqf_b1-3E-P4iL9FcSX1eUHYRH3Ddy-mGCcA/edit#gid=1694752919) for details for details.
 1. See the intensive schedule on **College Courses** calender on your DU Google Calendar.
 ## Support